 Challenge / Goal

-Electric Vehicle (EV) utilisation is growing at an extremely rapid rate, as more people become aware of the benefits, the technology becomes more competitive with traditional ICE vehicle, and the designs of the EV's become more fashionable.
-However, the infrastructure required to support the current - and predicted - forecasts of EV ownership is not in place, and rates of implementation are not high enough; recent reports in the UK suggested up to 40,000 more EV chargepoints (EVCP) a month needed to be installed to support the transition from ICE.
+Electric Vehicle (EV) utilisation is growing at an extremely rapid rate.
+As more people become aware of the benefits, the technology becomes more competitive with traditional Internal Combustion Engine (ICE) vehicles, and the designs of the EV's become more fashionable.
+However, the infrastructure required to support the current - and predicted - forecasts of EV ownership is not in place, and rates of implementation are not high enough; recent reports in the UK suggest up to 40,000 more EV charge points (EVCP) a month needed to be installed to support the transition from ICE.

 One of the main factors around stalled EVCP strategies is the large number of potential EV owners without access to private parking or driveways.
-The number of properties without private parking in the UK is around 40%, whilst in some European countries (such as Germany and Spain), this is over 60%.
-These properties and people, if they are to transition to EV, need chargepoints in on-street or public locations to support and encourage their move away from ICE vehicles.
+The number of properties without private parking in the UK is around 40%, whilst in some other European countries (such as Germany and Spain), this is over 60%.
+These properties and people, if they are to transition to EV, need charge points in either on-street or public locations, to support and encourage their move away from ICE vehicles.

-However, EVCP installation in an on-street or public location is an extremely complex task, especially for a stakeholder such as a City Authority looking to act strategically.
-Many questions are raised that need to be answered; where is the likely demand going to be? what issues around safety and access are we likely to encounter?
+However, EVCP installation in an on-street or public location is an extremely complex task, especially for a stakeholder such as a city municipal authority looking to act strategically.
+Many questions are raised that need to be answered; where is the likely demand going to be?
+What issues around safety and access are we likely to encounter?
 How and where do people park if they have no private parking or driveway available?
-This project sought to address these questions and more, enabling East Lothian Council to proactively plan EVCP rollout and access further Government Grants.
+This project sought to address these questions and more, enabling East Lothian Council to proactively plan EVCP rollout and access further government grants.

 Traditional approaches to intelligence gathering in urban environments can be manual, time consuming, subjective and prohibitively expensive.
 Energeo wanted to leverage a combination of geospatial data and technology, alongside contemporary data interrogation techniques, in order to create a non-intrusive, automated, digital method of studying East Lothian's urban conurbations and extracting the insights needed to create an actionable EVCP strategy.